Curvature-induced pseudogauge fields from time-dependent geometries in graphene: Effective Hermitian Hamiltonian

-In the static $2$-dimensional limit, the Ricci tensor is completely determined by its scalar $R_{ij} = \tfrac{1}{2}Rg_{ij}$, hence only the vector potential $\pazocal{A}_{i}^{\text{Ad}} = \tfrac{1}{8}R\epsilon_{ik}y^k $ remains.
+In the static two-dimensional limit, the Ricci tensor is completely determined by its scalar $R_{ij} = \tfrac{1}{2}Rg_{ij}$, hence only the vector potential $\pazocal{A}_{i}^{\text{Ad}} = \tfrac{1}{8}R\epsilon_{ik}y^k $ remains.
 This hints at the emergence of a uniform pseudo-magnetic field in symmetric gauge modulated solely by curvature.
-Indeed, under some considerations, the $2$-dimensional system embeds the dynamics of the Landau Hamiltonian~\cite{pseudoBgraphene}.
-The consideration of time dependency results, in addition to $\pazocal{A}_{i}^{\text{Ad}}$, into what could be a non-vanishing scalar potential $\pazocal{A}_{0}^{\text{Ad}}$ in $(1+2)$-dimensions.
+Indeed, under some considerations, the two-dimensional system embeds the dynamics of the Landau Hamiltonian~\cite{pseudoBgraphene}.
+The consideration of time dependency results, in addition to $\pazocal{A}_{i}^{\text{Ad}}$, into what could be a non-vanishing scalar potential $\pazocal{A}_{0}^{\text{Ad}}$ in $(1+2)$ dimensions.
 However, we will demonstrate in the next section that electric fields associated with the scalar potential are not present in the emergent system in the same way as they are for emergent magnetic fields.

-Next let us turn out attention to the high-frequency non-adiabatic case; we will find such emergent fields exist in Floquet materials, which we will discuss in Sec.~\ref{sec:Floquet}.
-To show their appearance let us write for the effective Hamiltonian in (2+1)-dimensions,
+Next let us turn our attention to the high-frequency nonadiabatic case; we will find such emergent fields exist in Floquet materials, which we will discuss in Sec.~\ref{sec:Floquet}.
+To show their appearance let us write for the effective Hamiltonian in (2+1) dimensions,

 Here the free Hamiltonian is $\pazocal{H}_0 = \sigma^ip_i$, and the remaining terms are represented by $h_L$.
 Note that we have also introduced the operator, $p_i=-i\partial_i$.
-We will eventually show the term $h_L$ introduces angular momentum dependent terms, with a specific example of FLRW spacetime in Sec.~\ref{sec:FermiCoords}.
+We will eventually show the term $h_L$ introduces angular momentum dependent terms, with a specific example of FLRW space-time in Sec.~\ref{sec:FermiCoords}.
 The emergence of an entirely new pseudo-magnetic field comes from the identification that not only may $\bar{\Omega}_i$ contribute to a gauge-like coupling, but also $\bar{\Omega}_0$.
 Let us consider the first term in $\bar{\Omega}_0$, or $(1/2)\sigma^jR_{j00m}y^m$.
 Then note that one may write $\sigma^j=-i\epsilon^{ij}\sigma^3\sigma^i$ for $j=1,2$.
 In this way one can see that there is an additional gauge-like term that is proportional to $\sigma^3$ and that modifies Eq.~\eqref{eq:our_pseudoA}.
 For later usage, we go ahead and identify the combined term in a Floquet setting as

 where notice the first term is given by Eq.~\eqref{eq:our_pseudoA}.
 Again let us perform a Ricci decomposition to find that